ldn-softdev/jtc/Walk-path tutorial.md

 of the same _JSON object_.

 ##
-Though it's possible to pass to a parser an object which will hold non-unique labels, the JSON RFC ([8259](https://tools.ietf.org/html/rfc8259))
+Even though it's possible to pass to a parser an object that will hold non-unique labels, the JSON RFC ([8259](https://tools.ietf.org/html/rfc8259))
 _**does not define**_ software behavior in that regard. `jtc` in such case retains the first parsed value:
 ```bash